My Primary President handed me the 2015 Outline for Sharing Time today! Hooray! If you don’t have yours yet, you can get it a few different ways:

 When we sing in Sacrament Meeting for Easter, I think we’ll perform January’s program song, I Know that My Savior Loves Me, as it’s totally appropriate.
 For Father’s Day I think we’ll sing February’s song He Sent His Son, as it fits well too.
 I’m all about killing two birds with one stone!!
 And come program time, the congregation will never remember that we sang two songs earlier in the year ;).

-As I’ve been looking through the outline, there are some great tips and teaching advice:
+As I’ve been looking through the 2015 Outline for Sharing Time, there are some great tips and teaching advice:

 Page 1 has a “Singing Time” section which gives simple instruction on how singing time should run, how much time you get, etc. Also are guidelines for the Sacrament Meeting Presentation.